turboapps/docs/reference/command_line/gc.md

 ### gc

-The `gc` removes old, unused containers.
-By default it removes forked container older than 7 days
+The `gc` command garbage collects unused containers that have been forked.
+By default a container is considered unused if not run within the past 7 days.

 ```
 Usage: turbo.exe gc <options>